dani/patrix/README.md

     * get-access-token: just login and print the access token
     * get-room-list: prints the list of public rooms of this server
     * get-room-id: resolve a room alias to its ID

+All the actions can be specified either with --action=foo or as --fo (eg --action=send-file is equivalent to --send-file)

 All the available options can be set a the configuration file using a simple ini style format, eg